astrowonk/covid_dash/README.md

 This app implements per-capita normalized plots of linear case growth of Covid-19, using data from the [New York Times](https://github.com/nytimes/covid-19-data).

-My original app was written in Shiny, so most of the code that downloads and merges is still written in R. I have included these scripts, though I think I got the dependencies right, they actually run daily from another repo.
-I should probably rewrite these with pandas at some point.

-This code is currently running live at [my web site](https://marcoshuerta.com/dash/covid/).
+I have rewritten the downloaded and merge scripts with python/pandas.
+The files are downloaded and merged twice a day in for the app when running live at [my web site](https://marcoshuerta.com/dash/covid/).